What is ADHD?

 There are various types of treatment that can help you deal with ADHD.

-- Therapy: Through therapy, such as cognitive behavioural therapy (CBT) or psychotherapy, you can learn practical ways to manage your behaviour and cope better with everyday situations.
-You might also be offered the option of group therapy.
+Through therapy, such as cognitive behavioural therapy (CBT) or psychotherapy, you can learn practical ways to manage your behaviour and cope better with everyday situations.

 ADHD and your mental health